 Don’t forget that floors and ceilings make great projection surfaces, too!
 Try taking your guests by surprise with a ghost that materializes over their heads or a horde of zombies that comes clawing through the ceiling.

 Project ‘Plaster Disaster’ from Zombie Invasion!
 Decoration Collection onto your ceiling and enjoy your guests’ reactions.

 Or, for added scares, light the path to your bathroom by projecting spiders or roaches on your hallway floor.
 You’ll love watching your guests jumping around trying to avoid the swarm.

 Crawling spiders from Creepy Crawlies 2 Decoration Collection will send your friends screaming.

 Projecting onto props

 When it comes to surface projections, you’re not limited to walls, floors, and ceilings – with a little creativity, you can project eye-catching effects onto ANYTHING solid!
 Standard, store-bought Halloween decorations are especially great for this purpose.
-By using your projector, you’ll be able to transform ordinary static props into an extraordinary full-motion displays.
+By using your projector, you’ll be able to transform ordinary static props into extraordinary full-motion displays.

 For haunted graveyard displays, projecting spiders or cockroaches from Creepy Crawlies 2 directly onto tombstone props will provide you with an amazingly realistic effect.
 And, as an added bonus, the light from your projector will illuminate your headstones, allowing them to be seen at night.
 To preserve the illusion and keep your guests guessing, be sure to place an extra tombstone behind your projector so it’s hidden from view.

-Using our 3DFX Form
+Using the 3DFX Form